edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 end
 {% endhighlight %}

-All you have left now is to remove the shared markups from your partial and you are done!
+All you have to do now is to remove the shared markups from your partial:

 {% highlight erb %}
 <!--  ./app/views/user_mailer/welcome_email.mjml.erb -->
 <mj-section>